sudorook/bmDCA/README.md

 process_msa -i <input msa> -o <output file> -s .9 -q 0 -q 1
 ```

+__Note:__ If pruning position and sequence gaps, gapped positions are removed
+_first_ and _then_ the sequence gap proportions are computed using the pruned
+set of positions.

 ## Configuration file options

 Inference and sampling runs can be configured using a text file (see